TharikH/deep-learning/README.md

  - wandb library
  - copy library
  - keras library (for downloading mnist and fashion_mnist dataset)
+ - matplotlib (If you want to plot confusion matrix)

 Either download the above dependencies or run :  `pip install -r requirements.txt`